 1990 was another season with an amazing group of jumpers lead by St. Vincent’s Sharon Derr.

-Derr would have her first of three jumps over 5-6 on May 5th at the Willits Invitational.
+Derr would have her first of three jumps over 5-6 on April 7th at the Sonoma Valley Relays.

 1992 Prep Best List